-If a Tier 5 member in a regular plan retires with 20 to 30 years of service, the benefit is 2 percent of their FAE for each year of service.
-For each year of service beyond 30 years, they will receive 1.5 percent of their FAE.
-For example, a Tier 5 member with 35 years of service can retire at 62 with 67.5 percent of their FAE.
+If you retire with less than 20 years, the benefit is 1.66 percent of your final average earnings (FAE) for each year of service.
+If you retire with 20 to 30 years, the benefit is 2 percent of your FAE for each year of service.
+For each year of service beyond 30 years, you will receive 1.5 percent of your FAE.
+For example, with 35 years of service, you can retire at 62 with 67.5 percent of your FAE.

 can i retire at 55 and with 30 yrs in the system with out any penalty

 Tier 2, 3 and 4 Employees’ Retirement System members who are in the Article 15 retirement plan and have 30 years of service credit can retire at age 55 without a benefit reduction.